 Baby Broccoli with Hazelnut Butter is a delicious and simple side to dinner.
 Toasted nuts with browned butter make this dish special enough for the holidays.

-Tender green veggies with a toasted butter and hazelnut sauce is so simple to make, but it’s gorgeous on your holiday table.
-Baby broccoli, or broccolini, is in season fall and winter and the flavor is more mild than regular broccoli.
-It’s a great vegetable side to go with Thanksgiving or Christmas dinner.
+Tender green veggies with a toasted butter and hazelnut sauce is so simple to make, and it’s gorgeous on your holiday table.

 Holiday Dinner Comes Together

 Whether you have a traditional prime rib roast, meatballs, ham, turkey, fish, tamales or goose (hello Tiny Tim) for Christmas dinner, this gorgeous side will be pretty perfect.
 Or pretty and perfect.
 Depends on how you like to look at it.

 The perfection comes in the special little hazelnuts sizzled in butter that browns into a tasty golden sauce.
 It’s just fancy enough for a Christmas Eve, day or holiday dinner, but easy enough that you might just want it on a regular Wednesday.